-Any business that hires employees must get an EIN (a 9-digit ID number) from the IRS.
+Any business that hires employees must get an Employer Identification Number (EIN), which is a 9-digit ID number from the IRS.
+This is also referred to as a Federal Tax ID Number.
 Often, a bank will require that a company have an EIN before the institution will open a business bank account.
 Other official paperwork may ask for a business’s EIN, as well.
 The IRS issues EINs for free, and CorpNet can help companies by completing and submitting the application (Form SS-4) for them.
 Note that the IRS recently announced that it has revised its EIN application process to enhance security.

-- State Sales Tax –Wyoming’s state sales tax rate is 4 percent.
+- State Sales Tax – Wyoming’s state sales tax rate is 4%.

 - County General Purpose Tax – This tax is levied for general funding in most counties within Wyoming.
-It can range between .5 percent and 2 percent.
+It can range between .5% and 2%.

 - County Specific Purpose Tax – This tax is levied in certain counties to fund specific county government projects.
-It can range from .5 percent to 2 percent.
+It can range from .5% to 2%.

-- County Economic Development Tax – Currently, this tax (in increments of .25 percent, not to exceed a total of 1 percent) is only levied in Goshen County (at the time of this writing).
+- County Economic Development Tax – Currently, this tax (in increments of .25%, not to exceed a total of 1%) is only levied in Goshen County (at the time of this writing).
 It is collected to provide for economic development within the county.

 - Unemployment Insurance Tax – Businesses with employees pay this tax, which funds a state account that compensates eligible workers for a portion of wages lost if they lose their jobs due to no fault of their own.